 This is the first step of the process.
 The soft mud is dug and sent to this grinder.
 Here water is mixed and then the mud is ground until it reaches the desired consistency.
 Two cows pull the shaft that drives the grinder axel.

-Hand-pulled carts are used to carry the mud from the grinder to the place where it is cast into rectangular shape and left for sun-drying.
+Hand-pulled carts are used to carry the mud from the grinder to the place where it is cast into a rectangular shape and left for sun-drying.

 A worker is seen as he casts the mud into the desired size and shape.
-A wooden rectangular box is used as the mould.
+A wooden rectangular box is used as the mold.
 A single worker can produce 250-300 pieces of wet bricks every hour.